 Something like this was suggested in the dub version (but not the original version) of Yu-Gi-Oh!
 5Ds.
 When Bommer summons his Flying Fortress SKY FIRE to use against Crow, Crow is naturally freaked out (as most of Bommer's opponents are when he summons it) and exclaims "That's not a monster, that's World War IV!"
 The implication, of course, is that World War III has occurred in the time period between the present day and this future time.

 Subverted in Space Dandy, where the war isn't so much off-screen as that the narrator completely forgets to mention it.
-It pops up now and again, but typically does not have much impact on the story.
+It pops up now and again, but typically does not have much impact on the story until the last episode.

 In the second arc of The Authority, Jenny Sparks mentions how Earth cut down all connection with the alternate Universe, The Sliding Albion, after the First World War erupted there.
 Characters from Albion mention briefly that between that event and Albion's invasion on Earth, that world has seen eight other world wars.